mlwiles/vmwaresolutions/vcd/pwd-motd/index.md

 There are some assumptions I make in this article:<br>
 - the templates used are from the vCD instance `Public Catalog`
 - the OS image information I share can be generalized for the various versions of OS (e.g. Windows 2016 vs Windows 2019 there might be subtle differences)
-- for password management, the VMWare tools software is installed and up to date on the VM
+- for password management, the VMWare tools software is installed and up to date on the VM.
+For more details on [VMWare Tools](https://mlwiles.github.io/vmwaresolutions/vcd/vmwaretools/).

 For more details on deploying VMs see [Simple Deploy of a VM](https://mlwiles.github.io/vmwaresolutions/vcd/vm101/).